Diffuse vs. limited systemic scleroderma

 The tightening of the skin may make it difficult for patients to bend their fingers, a condition known as sclerodactyly, as well as their hands and other joints.
 The skin can lose or gain pigment, become swollen, and be itchy.
 Patients also may experience their fingers turning white, blue, and cold when they feel stressed or are in cold environments, a condition known as Raynaud’s phenomenon.

 Sometimes joints, tendons, and muscles become inflamed and painful.
 People with diffuse systemic scleroderma often feel tired, have a diminished appetite, and experience weight loss.
 The heart and kidneys also may be damaged in those with diffuse systemic scleroderma.

 Scar tissue may build up in the lung (lung fibrosis) and cause interstitial lung disease (ILD).
 Pressures in the arteries supplying blood to the lung may rise to very high levels, causing another lung condition known as pulmonary arterial hypertension (PAH).
 These conditions are the main causes of life-threatening scleroderma.

-People with diffuse scleroderma are often tired, have a diminished appetite, and experience weight loss.
+Symptoms of diffuse systemic scleroderma can vary greatly among patients.
 Sometimes people with the disease enter a phase where disease progression stabilizes.
-This phase usually begins three to five years after diagnosis and last for different lengths of time from patient to patient.
+This phase usually begins three to five years after diagnosis and can last for different lengths of time.

 Scleroderma News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.